fly-hiring/laravel-recipe-sample/README.md

 Add a self-serve diagnostic tool to a simple Livewire page.
 The user can check a checkbox, click a button or take some other action to start displaying their ping time to the server on the page.

-The ping time displays in milliseconds.
 The ping is run once a second.
-Using Livewire server-side rendering, the server updates the page to display the user's ping time.
+Using Livewire server-side rendering or rendered directly on the client, the user's ping time is displayed in milliseconds.

 ### PING Explanation